-Seven Directors are to be elected at the 2011 Annual Meeting to serve on SGRP's Board of Directors (the "Board") until the next annual meeting of Stockholders and until their respective successors have been elected and qualified.
+Seven Directors are to be elected at the 2012 Annual Meeting to serve on SGRP's Board of Directors (the "Board") until the next annual meeting of Stockholders and until their respective successors have been elected and qualified.

 The nominees for election are Mr. Robert G. Brown, Mr. William H. Bartels, Mr. Gary S. Raymond, Mr. Jack W. Partridge, Mr. Jerry B. Gilbert, Mr. Lorrence T. Kellar, and Mr. C. Manly Molpus, all of whom are currently Directors of SGRP.
-The age, principal occupation and certain other information respecting each nominee are stated on pages 5 and 6 below.
-The nominees were approved and recommended by the Governance Committee (See - pages 14 and 15 below) and nominated by the Board at a meeting on March 10, 2011.
+The age, principal occupation and certain other information respecting each nominee are stated on pages 4 and 5.
+The nominees were approved and recommended by the Governance Committee (See - pages 13 and 14) and nominated by the Board at a meeting on March 8, 2012.